GoingOffRoading/Boilest-Scaling-Video-Encoder/Worker/scripts/readme.md

 - [ ] Create and integrate a secrets/config file/template, or maybe use container evars
 - [ ] See if we can create a test pipeline using open source video clip
 - [ ] Sort through the test scrips, and start deleting duplicates
+- [ ] Rewrite the function that checks the queues as that is spagetti
+- [ ] Rewrite those print lien break things to be cooler